coli-saar/am-parser/scripts/cogs2021/README.md

 So can copy it to local: `cp /proj/irtg/sempardata/cogs2021/jar/am-tools.jar /local/piaw/am-parser/am-tools.jar`
 Important: If the am-parser can't find an am-tools.jar file it might try to download it, but this won't be the version we need for the COGS experiments!

-**to do: if you would like to use the Astar parser, might use an additional jar from the master branch?**
-`cp /proj/irtg/sempardata/cogs2021/jar/master-branch-jar/am-tools.jar /local/piaw/am-parser/master-am-tools.jar`
+**todo: if you would like to use the Astar parser, you might use an additional jar from the master branch** `cp /proj/irtg/sempardata/cogs2021/jar/master-branch-jar/am-tools.jar /local/piaw/am-parser/master-am-tools.jar`

 #### (c) download COGS data